-- What do you notice about teaching and learning at the school in the film? - What do you notice about the school's physical environment? - In what ways is the school environment welcoming and inclusive? - How might school environments influence teaching and learning? - What do you notice about the school's schedule?
-How does it reflect school priorities? - What do you notice about the unstructured times of day (e.g., class transitions, recess, before and after school)? - In what ways were students grouped at the Center School and why?
-How does this compare to your experience when you were a middle school student? - In what ways do teachers foster relationships with students in the film? - What do you notice about the curriculum at this school?
+- What do you notice about teaching and learning at the school in the film? - What do you notice about the school's physical environment? - In what ways is the school environment welcoming?
+Inclusive?
+Describe the environment at your school. - How might school environments influence teaching and learning? - What do you notice about the school's schedule?
+How does it reflect school priorities?
+What does your school's schedule say about what your school community values? - What do you notice about the unstructured times of day (e.g., class transitions, recess, before and after school)? - In what ways were students grouped at the Center School and why?
+How does this compare to your experience when you were a middle school student? - In what ways do teachers foster relationships with students in the film?
+In what ways do you foster positive relationships with students? - What do you notice about the curriculum at this school?
 What instructional strategies do you observe?
-In what ways were these responsive to these students? - What academic and behavioral expectations do you notice in the film?
+In what ways were these responsive to these students?
+How would you describe your teaching approach to someone who has never seen you teach? - What academic and behavioral expectations do you notice in the film?
 What kinds of expectations are developmentally and culturally responsive?
+In what ways are your own expectations of students developmentally and culturally responsive?